-Read on for thirteen succulent and cacti varieties grown at the Huntington:
+Read on for 13 succulent and cacti varieties grown at the Huntington:

 ALOE ‘HENRY HUNTINGTON’ close up reveals a dramatic golden-yellow inflorescence up to 6 feet tall.
 And it’s a repeat bloomer.
 Developed by the Huntington, the plant forms a showy single-headed accent 8 to 12 feet tall.

 ALOE MARLOTHII, from South Africa, with whorls of spiky leaves, produces canary-yellow or orange flowers adapted to bird pollination.
 Makes a 15-foot plant, good specimen for large pot or garden accent.
-Behind, Brazilian floss silk tree (Chorisia speciosa).
+Behind, Chorisia speciosa (Brazilian floss silk tree).

 MATUCANA INTERTEXTA is a small globular cactus from Peru, with starry red flowers in spring.
 Grown outdoors at the Huntington, but is best as a pot plant.
 It does better in a coastal environment with cooler summers.

 ECHINOCACTUS GRUSONII is the famous golden barrel cactus.
 It thrives in full sun.
 Good rockery accent or great in a pot.
 Plant forms a barrel up to 2 feet across, eventually a mound of offsets up to 4 feet in diameter.
 Zones 7–10.